 A variable annuity is a security sold by licensed security salespeople accompanied by a prospectus.

-A variable annuity is similar to investing in mutual funds, these funds are known as subaccounts.
-Variable annuities charge fees, fees for the contract, fees for the management of your money in the sub-accounts, and fees for any additional riders placed on your variable annuity.
+A variable annuity is similar to investing in mutual funds; these funds are known as subaccounts.
+Variable annuities charge fees for the contract, fees for managing your money in the sub-accounts, and fees for any additional riders placed on your variable annuity.
 Numerous investment options generally exist in variable annuities such as stocks and bonds.
 Usually, your funds are diversified between many different investment choices in the sub-accounts.
-The performance of your annuity is directly connected to the performance of your investment choices meaning you can lose money if your investment choices don’t perform well.
+The performance of your annuity is directly connected to the performance of your investment choices, meaning you can lose money if your investment choices don’t perform well.
 The fees charged in your variable annuity are subtracted before any results are credited to your account.
 Variable annuities are sold by a disclosure prospectus; make sure you fully understand how the variable annuity works and the fee structure.